top of page

 • Termite trauma

+Once a family experiences termite damage, they don’t want explanations.
+They want permanence.
 That’s why aluminum kitchens are not being marketed aggressively —they are being recommended quietly.
+From neighbour to neighbour.
+From relative to relative.

 A Kitchen That Doesn’t Ask for Second Chances